 Continue building your network and relationships using the CRC networking resources.

-Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using LinkedIn and UB Career Connector Network.
-(Career Connector is currently under construction.
-It is expected to be back online in fall of 2022.)
+Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using LinkedIn and your personal network.

 Continue to research and identify a list of companies to target for full-time job opportunities.
 Go directly to company websites for information about how to submit your résumé.
 Conduct a targeted direct mail/email campaign to companies of interest.
 Also, network with fellow students, faculty and alumni, as well as friends and family.
 Understand when each company on your list recruits college grads for new positions.

 Determine your market-value by researching salary statistics by degree, location, career and industry using a number of resources.
-Begin with the School of Management’s Employment and Salary Statistics; also collect a few data points to determine your salary expectations and range.
+Begin with the CRC's salary resources.
+Also collect a few data points to determine your salary expectations and range.

 Review information on Managing Job Offers and Compensation Negotiations.